Why is my architectural shingles damaged

 Can I repair architectural shingles myself?

-For minor issues like a few cracked or missing shingles, you may be able to make the repairs yourself.
-But for more extensive damage, it's best to call in a professional roofer.
+For minor damage like a few cracked or missing shingles, you may be able to make repairs yourself.
+But for more extensive issues, it's best to call in a professional roofer.

 Connect with certified professionals in your area